awsdocs/aws-greengrass-developer-guide/doc_source/docker-app-connector.md

 1. Review [Server Authentication](https://docs.aws.amazon.com/iot/latest/developerguide/server-authentication.html) in the *AWS IoT Developer Guide* and choose the appropriate root CA certificate\.
 We recommend that you use Amazon Trust Services \(ATS\) endpoints and ATS root CA certificates\.
 **Important**
 Your root CA certificate type must match your endpoint\.
 Use an ATS root CA certificate with an ATS endpoint \(preferred\) or a VeriSign root CA certificate with a legacy endpoint\.
 Only some AWS Regions support legacy endpoints\.
-For more information, see [Endpoints Must Match the Certificate Type](gg-core.md#certificate-endpoints)\.
+For more information, see [Service endpoints must match the root CA certificate type](gg-core.md#certificate-endpoints)\.

    Download the appropriate ATS root CA certificate to the core device\.
 For example, you can use the following `wget` commands to download `AmazonRootCA1.pem` to your file path\.